 In 2005, she presented the first version of what has become Anniversary – an act of memory, a recitation of the Universal Declaration of Human Rights from memory.
 The work was performed at 60 venues in the UK and abroad and concluded with the final performance taking place at the Human Rights Council of United Nations in Geneva on 14 June 2013, the day Monica Ross died in Brighton.

-A monograph about the artist, Monica Ross: Ethical Actions, A Critical Fine Art Practice has recently been published by Sternberg Press.
+A monograph about the artist, Monica Ross: Ethical Actions, A Critical Fine Art Practice is published by Sternberg Press.